 Today the Rockland Public Library remains a vital community center: an information resource and a place to connect with others.
 The Library provides access to an extensive collection within its walls and to an expanded collection via the shared system, Minerva; in addition to books and DVDs, the Library lends binoculars, ukuleles and drums.
 It gives access to downloadable audio- and eBooks, offers computers for internet access and office productivity software, and assistance with those, printing, free programs and events for the public, a fax machine, photocopier, assistance with patron-owned devices and a notary public.
 The staff provide research assistance and help navigating online government forms.
 It offers meeting space available for rent; and much more.

 The current staff members are Amy Levine, Director, Patty King, Deputy Librarian, Jean Young, Children’s Librarian, Teresa Verrill, Library Technician, Jessie Blanchard, Utility Librarian, and Katie Drago, Reference & Circulation.
 Regular part-time staff are Ellen Hayes and Mary Jane Martin.
 Part-time substitutes are Barbara Bibro, Janet Corcoran, Mary Ann Giasson, and Kim Slocomb.
-Lastly, the new Sunday crew, led by Barbara or Janet, are Pam Bryer, Wyatt Porter, and Marjorie Strauss.
+Lastly, the new Sunday crew, led by Barbara or Janet, consist of Ellen, Pam Bryer, and Wyatt Porter.

 A column from the Courier Gazette, February 6, 1926, is as fresh and relevant today as when it was penned: